 The opinion of the RAC itself is clear in stating that there are no robust carcinogenicity studies.
 The rat study relevance is unclear given the differences between rat and human lung function.
-Moreover, the RAC's opinion is contrary to the available data of more than 24,000 workers demonstrating there is no link between cancer in humans and exposure to TiO2.
-TiO2 has been safely used for over 100 years in a very broad array of beneficial products, many of which will now have to carry a hazard label despite there being no inhalation risk to consumers.
+Moreover, the RAC's opinion is contrary to the available data of more than 24,000 workers demonstrating there is no link between cancer in humans and exposure to $TiO_2$ . $TiO_2$ has been safely used for over 100 years in a very broad array of beneficial products, many of which will now have to carry a hazard label despite there being no inhalation risk to consumers.

-The EU attempted to limit the classification of TiO_2 to powders and the regulatory text refers to "powder TiO_2 and mixtures placed on the market in powder form containing 1% or more of TiO_2 which is in the form of, or incorporated in, particles".
-Liquid and some solid mixtures are not classified, but specific warning statements and labels need to be applied to those that contain more than 1% of TiO_2 .
-The classification further acknowledges that this hazard only occurs under prolonged inhalation exposure to very small TiO_2 particles at an extremely high concentration (Note W).
+The EU attempted to limit the classification of $TiO_2$ to powders and the regulatory text refers to "powder $TiO_2$ and mixtures placed on the market in powder form containing 1% or more of $TiO_2$ which is in the form of, or incorporated in, particles".
+Liquid and some solid mixtures are not classified, but specific warning statements and labels need to be applied to those that contain more than 1% of $TiO_2$ .
+The classification further acknowledges that this hazard only occurs under prolonged inhalation exposure to very small $TiO_2$ particles at an extremely high concentration (Note W).

 Unfortunately, the text of the entry introduces several new concepts and terms without providing any meaningful definitions or interpretative guidelines, opening the door to various interpretations.
-In addition, there is no precedent upon which stakeholders in the TiO_2 industry can rely in implementing the classification's requirements.
-The classification also introduces uncertainties in the treatment of waste containing TiO_2 that will need to be addressed and clarified.
+In addition, there is no precedent upon which stakeholders in the TiO2 industry can rely in implementing the classification's requirements.
+The classification also introduces uncertainties in the treatment of waste containing TiO2 that will need to be addressed and clarified.

-The EU's decision will enter into force 18 months after the publication in the EU's Official Journal, and this time will be needed to attempt to address ambiguities created by the text.
+The EU's decision will apply on 9 September 2021 and the time until then will be needed to attempt to address ambiguities created by the text.